Anchor-reporter John Stofflet has been awarded 22 Emmy Awards, and has been on assignment to 40 countries and all 7 continents.

-A Middleton native and UW-Madison Journalism School graduate, Stofflet and his wife Beth have two children—son Taylor and daughter Kaia.
+A Middleton native and UW-Madison Journalism School graduate, Stofflet has two children—son Taylor and daughter Kaia.

 While traveling the world was a kick, Stofflet is happy to be home.
 He truly believes south central Wisconsin is one of the best places on the planet to live and work.